 We don't currently have the resources to retain a member of staff who can sign fluently on our team.
 Given our very low treatment costs, we also can't afford to buy in this support from external agencies.
 We are always happy to work with signers who come with patients who are deaf, but can also be creative to make treatment possible – such as writing out questions and answers, and using online resources where needed to ensure the patient understands.
 We do have a portable induction loop to use in treatment rooms for patients who have hearing aids with this facility.
 Please ask at reception if this would be helpful to you.

 It is always fine to bring a friend or family member with you.
 If you need someone to help you communicate clearly or understand your student osteopath, it is very important that you organize someone to come with you who can fulfil that role.

 The general clinic is open for appointments from Monday to Friday 08.00 to 18.30.
 The first appointments commence at 8.40am.
 For a first appointment (as these take longer), the latest time that can be given is 16.40.
 Otherwise the last appointment time is 5.20pm.
-We are not currently open at the weekends.
-However, we do offer an evening clinic between 17.45 and 20.15, Mondays to Fridays.
-Please click here for more information on the evening clinic.
+We also offer an evening/Saturday clinic between 17.45 and 20.15, Mondays to Fridays and 08:30 to 12:30 on Saturdays.
+Please click here for more information on the evening/Saturday clinic.

 Our specialist clinics run on specific days/times, so please check with our clinic reception team for current scheduling.